BryggansBryggeri/bryggio/README.md

 These are:

 - **Robustness:** Rust is often described as safe.
-BryggIO will initially be run on local networks, making safety less important.
+BryggIO will initially be run on local networks, making safety in the sense of security less important.
-  However, the same mechanisms that make Rust safe, also make it robust.
+  However, safety is also tightly coupled with robustness.
   Our goal is to produce an application that just works, and keeps on working.
 Rusts expressive type system, pedantic compiler and lack of exceptions is a perfect match for BryggIO.
   It is hard to make the code compile, but when it finally does, you can trust it to a large extent.
   The same thing does not apply to the other languages considered.

 - **Modern dependency management:** Rust comes with a modern package manager called "Cargo".
-  It makes it easy to compile the source code and importantly, to include third-party dependencies.
+  It makes it easy to build the source code and importantly, to include third-party dependencies.
+  The former is particularly important to make it easier for people to contribute.
   Python has similar functionality, while C and C++ do not.

 - **Low-level:** The target platform for BryggIO is a Raspberry Pi (rbpi), which in this context is hardly embedded, but in the future we will likely end up with some clients running on microcontrollers.
-  This rules out Python.
-C and C++ have better embedded support but Rust is good enough to not disqualify it based on this property.
+  This rules out Python[^python_embedded].
+C and C++ certainly have better embedded but Rust has good enough (and growing) support to not disqualify it based on this property.
-  Furthermore, though not embedded, the rbpi is resource constrained, making a language without a runtime preferable.
+  Furthermore, though not embedded, the rbpi is resource constrained, making a language without a runtime preferable[^lang_eff].

 ### Components

 The automated brewing process can be quite simple.
 The foundation of it is temperature control.
 We observe temperature measurements and control the output of a heating element to follow a target temperature.

-In BryggIO, we have modelled this process with three component types: sensors, actors and controllers.
+In BryggIO, we have modelled this process with three component types: _sensors_, _actors_ and _controllers_.
-A sensor is sort of a passive, independent component.
-Intermittently, it emits a measurement.
+A sensor is sort of a passive, independent component, which intermittently emits a measurement.
 An actor is something that we can control, like a heating element, a pump, et c; something that can be turned on and off.
 Both sensors and actors are associated with real hardware.
 A controller is an abstract component.
 It listens for measurement from a sensor, computes a signal that it sends to an actor, in order to reach a set target.